 MicroRNA

-MiRNAs are involved in a wide range of biological processes, including cell proliferation, differentiation, and apoptosis.
+miRNAs are involved in various biological processes, including cell proliferation, differentiation, and apoptosis.
 Dysregulation of miRNA expression has been linked to the development of various diseases, including cancer, cardiovascular disease, and neurodegenerative disorders.
-An increasing number of studies have suggested that miRNAs could be potential biomarkers for cancer diagnosis and prognosis, but also potential therapeutic targets.
+An increasing number of studies have suggested that miRNAs could be potential biomarkers for cancer diagnosis and prognosis and potential therapeutic targets.

 To study miRNA, we analyse your NGS data for differential miRNA expression, which can be visualised in different ways, such as volcano plots.
-We also check which pathways are most affected and in which diseases the differentially expressed microRNAs play a role.
-If total RNA-seq data is available too, this can be analysed in combination with the microRNA data.
+We also check which pathways are most affected and which diseases the differentially expressed microRNAs play a role in.
+If total RNA-seq data is available, it can be analysed in combination with the microRNA data.

 Previous